pascalgrimaud/botfuel-qna/README.md

 ## Description

-This project is here to help deploying to Heroku.
+This project will help you to deploy a Botfuel QnA Bot to Heroku.

 ## Deploy to Heroku